Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Method

 We optimize these generator networks with GAN training.
 We use a bone loss in addition to an adversarial loss on images, R1 regularization on the discriminator~\cite{mescheder2018training}, and L2 regularization on the tri-planes.
 The bone loss ensures that an object is generated in the foreground.
-Based on the input pose of the object, a skeletal image $B$ is created, where pixels with skeletons are 1 and others are 0, and the generated mask $M$ at pixels with skeletons is made close to 1.

-Additional details are provided in the appendix.
+Based on the input pose of the object, a skeletal image $B$ is created, where pixels with skeletons are 1 and others are 0, and the generated mask $M$ at pixels with skeletons is made close to 1: $\mathcal L_{\text{bone}} = \frac{\sum_{r\in \mathcal R}(1 - M)^2B}{\sum_{r\in \mathcal R}B}$.
+Additional details are provided in the supplement.
 The final loss is the linear combination of these losses.